Yuan-998/yuan-998.github.io/_posts/2023-1-16-Distributed System.md

 ## Conclusion
 This blog's aim is to build the bridge between the concept of light cone and distributed system.
 This connection is often ignored in lots of articles talking about distributed system.
-Although this blog is still crappy and has a lot space to improve, I will try to make thi blog better when I have deeper understanding towards distributed system.
+Although this blog is still crappy and has a lot space to improve, I will try to make this blog better when I have deeper understanding towards distributed system.